abefetterman/hamstir-gym/README.md

 The `pybullet` environment makes use of texture and camera randomization to allow sim-to-real transfer.
 Whether this is successful is yet to be shown.

+For the Gibson testing environment, of course, `GibsonEnv` must be installed with its dependencies.
+The best way to do this is with Docker, and this project includes a customized docker configuration that will include dependencies for this project as well as the original `GibsonEnv`.

 ##  Environments

 The training environment is `HamstirRoomEmptyEnv`, which is a